-- Healthplex Sports Medicine Institute: Three half-days per week with director or associate director of Sports Medicine Program.
+- Healthplex Sports Medicine Institute: Three half-days per week with the director or associate director of Sports Medicine Program.

 - Crozer-Keystone Center for Family Health: One half-day per week seeing Family Medicine patients.

-- University of Delaware Sports Medicine Clinic: Two half-days per week seeing NCAA-Division I athletes and working with the head team physician, athletic trainers and physical therapists.
+- University of Delaware Sports Medicine Clinic: Two half-days per week seeing NCAA-Division I athletes and working with the head team physician, athletic trainers, and physical therapists.

-- Other Continuity: Those fellows who are internal medicine, pediatrics, emergency medicine, and physiatry will have their continuity experience for one half day weekly at either the Crozer-Keystone Center for Family Health or an alternate department in or affiliated with the Crozer-Keystone Health System.
+- Other Continuity: Those fellows who are internal medicine, pediatrics, emergency medicine, and physiatry will have their continuity experience for one-half day weekly at either the Crozer-Keystone Center for Family Health or an alternate department in or affiliated with the Crozer-Keystone Health System.

 In the Crozer-Keystone Family Health Clinic, fellows report to the director of the Family Medicine Residency Program.

 In the Crozer-Keystone Sports Medicine Clinic, fellows report to the director and associate director of the Sports Medicine Fellowship Program.